jdmh96/vgwiki/terms-used-in-game.md

-# Ace
+## Ace

 When all Heroes on the opposing team are dead within each others regeneration time, allowing additional bonus to the opposition.

 # AD

 Attack Damage

 # AFK

-Stands for away from keyboard.
-But is often used to refer to someone who is not moving, whether he is away from keyboard or not.
+"Away From Keyboard".
+This is to abandon your match, and is often used to refer to someone who is not moving, and has chosen not to play anymore of the match.

 # Agro

-To have tower agro means the tower is targeting \(and so attacking\) you.
-You can lose tower aggro by stepping out of range of the tower.
-You can gain tower aggro by being the first to step within tower range.
-Or if you enter within range of the tower, say after your minions, then you can still get tower aggro by attacking an enemy champion while under the tower.
+To have turret agro means the turret is targeting \(therefore attacking\) you.
+You can lose tuuret agro by moving out of range of the turret.
+You gain turret agro by being the first to step within the turrets range of attack.

+If you enter within range of the turret after your minions, you can still get tureet agro by attacking an enemy hero while under the turret.

 # AoE

 Area of Effect.
-AoE spells are spells that do damage in an area as opposed to just on one target.
+AoE attacks are abilities that do damage in an area, as opposed to just on one target.

 # AP

 Ability Power

-AP Mid

-The mage that takes the mid lane.
-See laning arrangement at the bottom of this page for more info.
+# ArP

-ArP - Armor Penentration.
+Armor Penentration.
 The more ArP you have, the more armor of you ignore of the enemy you are attacking, and so the more damage you do.

+# AS

-AS - Attack Speed.
-The number of times your champion can autoattack per second.
+Attack Speed.
+The number of times your champion can auto-attack per second.
 The maximum is 2.5 attacks per second.

+# ASAP

-Asap - As soon as possible
+As soon as possible.

+# Assassin

-Assassin - The role of the assassin is to sneak or jump past the tanks \(ignoring them completely\) and go straight for the enemy squishies at the back \(e.g. the carry\).
-They do a lot of burst damage and usually do not stay in the fight for long. \(definition provided by fightknights\)
+The role of the assassin is to sneak or jump past the tanks \(ignoring them completely\) & go straight for the enemies squishiest hero at the back e.g. the carry/laner.
+They do a lot of burst damage and usually do not stay in the fight for long.

+# Atm

-Atm - At the moment.
+At the moment.